 Phasing out physical documents

 So, in order to become more data-driven, organizations must eliminate any data collection practices that could increase the risk of human error even further.
 That begins with eschewing paper documents and manual processes.
-Collecting data exclusively through digital means prevents small but significant pieces of information from getting lost in the daily chaos of a busy organization.
+Collecting data exclusively through digital means prevents small but significant pieces of information from getting lost.
+This is crucial in the daily chaos of a busy organization.
 Every bit of information about a patient could dramatically improve an organization’s ability to deliver the best possible care for that patient.

 Using advanced technology

 Similarly, organizations can also develop specific strategies for accessing and curating what’s known as real-world data.
 This refers to data that is captured outside of clinical trials.
 Examples of real-world data include data collected from EHRs, wearable devices, claims and billing activities, or product and disease registries.
 Without advanced digital infrastructure, real-world data is extremely difficult to interpret.
-And when it’s interpreted correctly, real-world data can reveal more about the health of specific populations than data from clinical trials.
+When interpreted correctly, real-world data can reveal more about the health of specific populations than data from clinical trials.

 Hiring new staff and training employees

 Health care workers are not data scientists.
 In fact, only recently has technology begun to play a consistent role in their daily routines.
 So, current staff at most health care organizations are not qualified to implement an effective data collection and curation strategy.
-Which means a crucial step towards preparing for AI is training and the recruitment of new staff members with significant experience in managing unstructured data.
+This means a crucial step towards preparing for AI is training and the recruitment of new staff members with significant experience in managing unstructured data.
 If this isn’t a possibility, another option is partnering with a third-party organization that specializes in data curation and related services.

 Final thoughts